As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "The whole idea of the evil drug pusher who's trying to create a market by getting their cocaine users hooked on fentanyl — I would highly doubt that," says UCSF's Ciccarone.

 Dealers know that people are particular about their drugs, he says.
 It doesn't make sense to alienate a customer base like that.
-He compares it to coffee drinkers preference for a favorite stye of coffee.
+He compares it to coffee drinkers' preference for a favorite style of coffee.

 "Folks that are doing hardcore illicit drugs can be pretty fussy, too," he says.
 "And most meth users really, really, really, really don't want an unbeknownst fentanyl put into their methamphetamine."